 - 50 or more workers are employed (or were employed for at least 20 weeks in the current or previous year)

-- within a 75-mile radius of that worksite.4
+- within a 75-mile radius of that worksite.3

-- caring for your spouse, registered domestic partner, parent, child, grandparent, grandchild, sibling, or designated person with a serious health condition;
+- caring for your spouse, parent, or child with a serious health condition;

 - bonding with a newborn, adopted child, or foster child;

-- addressing and recovering from your own serious health condition (not including pregnancy);
+- addressing and recovering from your own serious health condition, including pregnancy;

 - ongoing treatment or ongoing supervision by a healthcare provider.